Jack Leckie: Political activism

-Leckie attended the 4th World Congress of the Comintern, serving as a member of the Presidium.
-The Congress deputised him to investigate conditions in the Ruhr under the Franco-Belgian occupation, and then served as the CPGB's representative to the Comintern at its headquarters in Berlin.
-During his time there, he was given permission to attend the central committee of the Communist Party of Germany.
+Leckie attended the 4th World Congress of the Comintern as a member of the Presidium.
+The Congress deputised him to investigate conditions in the Ruhr under the Franco-Belgian occupation.
+He served as the CPGB's representative to the Comintern at its headquarters in Berlin.
+During his time there, he was given permission to attend the Central Committee meetings of the Communist Party of Germany.

 In 1925, Leckie was sent back to the UK to become the British secretary of Workers International Relief, a CPGB-led organisation, with a brief to move it from a focus on funding welfare to a more combative role.
 Leckie hoped to return to Germany, but the run-up to the UK general strike and the imprisonment of much of the party's leadership meant that he could not be spared.

-The CPGB hoped to run Leckie as a candidate in the 1928 Linlithgowshire by-election, but eventually decided against it, due to a lack of funds.
-However, he did contest Dunfermline Burghs at the 1929 general election, where he took 6.5% of the vote and was not elected.
+The CPGB considered running Leckie as a candidate in the 1928 Linlithgowshire by-election, but eventually decided against it, due to a lack of funds.
+However, he did contest Dunfermline Burghs at the 1929 general election, where he took 6.5% of the vote.

 He remained active in the CPGB for a few more years, making the news when he was arrested during a textile workers' dispute in West Yorkshire in 1930.